ademhoxha/mongodb-repository/README.md

 })
 ```
 ### Model Loading
-Before executing any CRUD operation for a specific schema its model must be loaded (do it just once) if it was not loaded before, that is because `mongodb-repository-wmf` is based on `mongoose` [(doc)](https://mongoosejs.com/docs/models.html).
+Before executing any CRUD operation for a specific schema its model must be loaded if it was not loaded before, that is because `mongodb-repository-wmf` is based on `mongoose` [(doc)](https://mongoosejs.com/docs/models.html).

 The model for a schema must be loaded only once.
 ```javascript